-To many business owners, a salesperson is a term that encompasses somebody who will handle the sales cycle in its entirety.
+Many business owners are strongly convinced that a salesperson is somebody who will handle the sales cycle in its entirety.

-But, the thing is that the sales process is so complex and challenging, so that it has to be split into several different stages, each of which requires a separate team of professionals.
+But, the sales process is so complex and challenging that it has to be mapped out and split into several different stages, each of which requires a separate team of professionals.

 - What Is Business Development?